Peyton Rose ’01 wrote an award-winning fiction novel after studying philosophy and religion.

 - Publishing/Journalism – Creative Arts

-- Medicine – Health Care and Science
+- Medicine – Science and Health Care

-- Non-Profit/Non-Governmental – Law, Policy, and Nonprofit
+- Non-Profit/Non-Governmental – Law and Public Service

 Explore the Career Pathways by participating in events, reading profiles of students’ and alumni experiences, and by joining a pathway (or two).
 Remember to look at the next steps pages to get ideas for immediate ways to prepare yourself for great internships and a productive, rewarding career after graduation.